GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

 1. [Optional]: User Authenticating with Google Accounts in other Applications Types

-    - Inside [Constants.java](src/main/java/com/example/helloendpoints/Constants.java) you will find placeholders for Android and iOS applications using Google Accounts client IDs registered in the [Credentials on Developers Console for OAuth 2.0 client IDs][6].
+    - Inside [Constants.java](src/main/java/com/example/helloendpoints/Constants.java) you will find placeholders for Android applications using Google Accounts client IDs registered in the [Credentials on Developers Console for OAuth 2.0 client IDs][6].

     - These client IDs are used when defining annotation for this sample API found in [Greetings.java](src/main/java/com/example/helloendpoints/Greetings.java).